Student and Family Handbook

 - Free school meals

-- Dispute school placements that differ from parent or student request
+- Dispute school placements that differ from parent's or student request

 Students experiencing homelessness live in any of these conditions: